 Under ARS §13-2921, a person commits intentional, knowledgeable harassment if the person:

-If the harassment involves a government official, along with the filing of non-authorized liens, it can be considered a class 5 felony.
+If the charge involves a government official, along with the filing of non-authorized liens, it can be considered a class 5 felony.
 A first offense class 5 felony is punishable by up to a year in jail or two and a half years in prison.

 Don’t let harassment charges permanently damage your reputation and your life.
-Our East Valley legal team is capable of conducting our own investigation of the facts of your case in order to obtain exculpatory evidence, which can be used in your favor.
-With twenty years of legal experience and an excellent record or success, the Sonoran Law Group is prepared to protect your rights in a court of law.
+Our legal team is capable of conducting our own investigation of the facts of your case in order to obtain exculpatory evidence, which can be used in your favor.
+With twenty years of legal experience and an excellent record of success, Sonoran Law Group is prepared to protect your rights in a court of law.
 We serve clients in Chandler, Gilbert, Glendale, Mesa, Phoenix, Scottsdale, Tempe, Maricopa County & surrounding areas.